duo-labs/webauthn/README.md

 4. Copy or rename `config.template.json` to `config.json`, remove comments, and edit if need be.
 5. Build and run the application (`$ go build; ./webauthn`)

-Important Notes
+Implementation Notes
 ---------------

-Currently WebAuthn works in [Firefox's Nightly Build](https://download.mozilla.org/?product=firefox-nightly-latest-ssl&os=osx&lang=en-US) and [Chrome Canary](https://www.google.com/chrome/browser/canary.html).

-If you're using Firefox, enable `webauthn`:
-1. Open the Firefox advanced preferences at the URL (about:config)[about:config].
-These are feature flags for FF Nightly.
-2. Search for "webauth"
-3. Enable `value=True` for:
-* `security.webauth.webauthn`
-4. Reload the page and you're ready to go!
+Currently WebAuthn works in Firefox, Chrome, and Edge.
+There are some flags currently available for Chrome Canary, such as native TouchID support and cloud assisted Bluetooth (caBLE) that could be fun to experiment with.